Friendly-Robot/react-native-hyperlink-text/README.md

 ## Props

 ### value
-A string containing urls or not (refer to hyperlinks) that will be converted to a series of `<Text>` wrapping the content.
+A string containing urls or not **(refer to hyperlinks)** that will be converted to a series of `<Text>`s wrapping the content.

 ### hyperlinks
 An array of objects each with a key value pair for assigning urls to keywords.

 For example: `[{ portfolio: 'https://friendly-robot.netlify.com/portfolio' }]`

 This will map every instance of "portfolio" and transform it into a link that directs to that url.
-This means that the `value` in the example above will look like this:
+This means that the `value` and `hyperlinks` in the example above will look like this:

 ```javascript
 <HyperlinkText